phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 * 99T8 missing both rfendtc, rfstdtc
 * 99T2 >1 rfstdtc, >1 rfendtc

-Only the data and report for 99T5 is shown here, where start date is present and end date is missing for the interval.
+Only the data and report for 99T5 is shown here, where start date is present and end date is missing for the Reference Interval.
 <pre class="data">
 cj16050:Animal_db3c6403
     a study:AnimalSubject ;